 - Side effects experienced by some patients include redness, numbness, firmness, minor swelling, bruising, itching, and diarrhea.

-- Conditions that rule out Coolsculpting include pregnancy, any autoimmune disease, and a history of any bleeding conditions and taking of blood-thinning medications.
+- Conditions that rule out Coolsculpting include pregnancy, any autoimmune disease, a history of any bleeding conditions, or taking any blood-thinning medications.

 At-Home Devices on the Market

 Fat cells are not really “frozen” – they are taken down to 39-41 degrees, the point at which fat cells die.
 It is important that this be closely monitored by a physician, as damage could be done to the external skin layer, nerves, and muscle tissue.
 There are devices on the market for purchase at reasonable prices that cool the skin, but the results may not be as predictable.
 You could easily end up giving yourself scarring, burns and blisters.
-At-home attempts cannot be delivered at consistent temperatures and there is no suction.
+At-home attempts cannot be delivered at consistent temperatures, and there is no suction.
 I once thought about buying a machine to use at home, but after doing some research, I decided against it.
-It is time to re-read Prime Women articles on healthy eating and regular exercise.
-Then I’ll be ready for summer!